2 min to read

 At the bow this year, I’ll be running the new 112 lb. thrust Minn Kota Fortrex, with a Humminbird 360 unit.
 I’m a big proponent of keeping the wires out-of-the-way, this eliminates clutter and tripping on things.

-The center compartment is the tackle center and last year I began using the thin series of Plano Stowaways (3701 & 3601), reason is I can fit more cases in my boat, thus keeping my tackle organized, but still keep the weight down by not putting as many pieces of plastic, crankbaits in those cases.
+The center compartment is the tackle center and last year I began using the thin series of Plano Stowaways (3701 & 3601), reason is I can fit more cases into my boat, thus keeping my tackle organized, but still keep the weight down by not putting as many pieces of plastic, crankbaits in those cases.

 Here is a close look at the new deep size Plano Waterproof Stowaway.
 Using the case has allowed me to keep a wide variety of cranks in the boat for prefishing, while cutting down on having multiple cases.